Everything you need to know about Packages in Go

 var Message = "Hey there.
 I am child."

-Hence, we use package alias.
+So, we use package alias.
 We state a variable name in between import keyword and package name which becomes the new variable to reference the package.

 Underscore is a special character in Go which acts as null container.
 Since we are importing greet package but not using it, Go compiler will complain about it.
 To avoid that, we are storing reference of that package into _ and Go compiler will simply ignore it.